glsp-extensions/semantic-zoom-client/README.md

 ```

 Next, the server has to be started.
 Follow the instructions here: https://github.com/glsp-extensions/semantic-zoom-server. \
+NOTE: If the client was started locally, the server should also be started locally.

-Once the server is running, open the `glsp-client/examples/workflow-standalone/app/diagram.html` file in your favorite browser.
+Once the server is running, open the `glsp-client/examples/workflow-standalone/app/diagram.html` file in your browser.